MatthiasInACube/Slay_the_Cube_public/README.md

+# Slay the Cube public Repository
+- This Repository is based on Nue Deck - great thanks for an awsome template
+- This Repository is a template for the task within PEC Game Development GmbH for a job offer (see link: https://cube-4c2868.webflow.io/slay-the-cube).
+- The submitted data, codes, type which are submitted within these tasks are the intellectual property of PEC Game Development gmbH.

 # Nue Deck - Roguelike Card Game Template

 - Create your own single player roguelike deck-building card game with a few easy steps.